pcesarperez/Modding-never-changes/Modding never changes.md

 ## <a id="unveilingRealWasteland"></a>5.
 Unveiling the real Wasteland

 _Fallout 3_ is a terrific game, but it shows its age at first sight.
-Moreover, the greenish tint that pervades everything is, by far, one of the most questionable design decisions Bethesda made, at least graphics-wise.

 If you have followed this guide up to this point, you could play a greatly enjoyable game just with the mods I have recommended.
-But if you want to go the extra mile and change your visual perception of the Wasteland forever, please, be my guest and keep on reading.
+But if you want to go the extra mile and change your visual perception of the Wasteland forever, please, bear with me and keep on reading.

 However, be advised: the mods in this section will push your machine capabilities to the limit.

 ### <a id="sheWalksInBeauty"></a>5.1.
 She walks in beauty, like the night of cloudless climes and starry skies